 The most popular and unique HR titles in Australia

-From this data, we see that titles with “HR” still outnumber those with “People” “People Analytics” or “Culture.”
-A Google trends report of the search term “human resources” vs. “people and culture” shows that over the past 12 months, interest for human resources peaked in January of 2018, and is starting to very slowly decline.
-Interest for people and culture is markedly lower in comparison, but when viewed on its own we see a cyclical interest across the past 12 months.
-While those working within Human Resources might be ready for a change, the industry as a whole is still aligned with the terms and titles, and likely not ready for a full transition to People and Culture.
+From this data, we see that titles with “HR” still outnumber those with “People,” “People Analytics,” or “Culture.”
+A Google trends report of the search term “human resources” vs. “people and culture” show that over the past 12 months, interest for human resources peaked in January of 2018 and is starting to decline very slowly.
+Interest in people and culture is markedly lower in comparison, but we see a cyclical interest across the past 12 months when viewed on its own.
+While those working within Human Resources might be ready for a change, the industry is still aligned with the terms and titles and likely not ready for a full transition to People and Culture.

 While the United States was our largest dataset, it also contained the most unique titles, like “Head of Talent & Culture.”
 This tells us that while the titles may be slow to evolve, what’s expected of HR professionals continues to evolve rapidly.
 There is also a sense that countries with more start-ups, like the United States, are more likely to adopt unique HR titles related to culture.

 In the United Kingdom, as we’ve seen in our report on HR skills in demand for 2019, there will be a growing need for all HR practitioners to be ready for the challenges that Brexit will bring.

 While Australia represents our smallest dataset, we were delighted to see Head of People and Culture as a top title.
 This trend shows that some Australian businesses are ready to put People and Culture at the center of their organization’s success.